redeclipse/community/freezurbern/readme.txt

 Content released under the Creative Commons Attribution-ShareAlike 4.0 International https://creativecommons.org/licenses/by-sa/4.0/

-This license applies to all the files in this freezurbern folder.
+This license applies to all the files in this freezurbern folder, unless otherwise specified.